robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 the :option:`--prerebotmodifier` option multiple times.
 When executing tests, it is possible to use :option:`--prerunmodifier` and :option:`--prerebotmodifier` options together.

+.. note:: Argument conversion based on type hints like `max_seconds: float` in
+          the above example is new in Robot Framework 4.0 and requires Python 3.

 System log
 ----------